Canon 1324: Cases to which the canon applies

 In the circumstances listed above latae sententiae (automatic) excommunications do not apply.

 A judge may diminish or replace a prescribed penalty also in view of other circumstances that reduce the gravity of the offence.

 Claimed applications

 Excommunication of Marcel Lefebvre

 The SSPX argues that Marcel Lefebvre's ordination of four bishops on 30 June 1988 (the Ecône consecrations) in contravention of a direct order from Pope John Paul II, was due to a state of necessity, citing in his defense canons 1323 and 1324 of the 1983 Code of Canon Law.
+However, the Pontifical Council for Legislative Texts rejected Lefebvre's claims, declaring in a 1996 explanatory note that "there is never a necessity to ordain Bishops contrary to the will of the Roman Pontiff".

+Previously, Pope John Paul II responded directly to Lefebvre's argument in his document Ecclesia Dei (1988).
+The Pope declared that it is contradictory and ecclesiologically impossible to invoke a "state of necessity" to explicitly disobey the Vicar of Christ and break the unity of the Church.
+The Pope is the supreme guarantor of faith and unity; therefore, a crisis cannot be invoked to act against the one to whom Christ entrusted the governance of the Church, so the Lefebvre's justifications were based on "an incomplete and contradictory notion of Tradition".

 Abortion on a minor in Brazil

 In March 2009, after an abortion on a nine-year-old girl raped by her stepfather and pregnant with twins had been performed to save her life, Archbishop José Cardoso Sobrinho of Olinda and Recife stated that latae sententiae excommunication had been incurred by the girl's mother and the medical team.
 The National Conference of Bishops of Brazil disowned his statement, saying that, in accordance with canon law, the mother was certainly not excommunicated, since she had acted "out of grave fear" (cf. no. 5 of this canon) and there was insufficient evidence to show that any member of the medical team was acting with the full awareness and contumacy envisaged in this canon (cf. nos.
 8 and 9).
 Bishop Jean-Michel di Falco of Gap, France also denied the applicability to the girl's mother of canon 1398 of the 1983 Code of Canon Law, which imposes automatic excommunication for procuring a completed abortion, pointing out that canon 1324 states that automatic censures, such as that which applies for such abortions, do not affect those who act out of grave fear.